johnwils/meteor-react-template/README.md

 *Note:* Meteor's reactive `withTracker` can also fetch data in any sub component (if really needed).

 ### API
 The 'api' folder contains 1 folder per collection (all methods and publications for each endpoint are exclusive to each folder).
 This makes it easy to maintain each collection endpoint.
 All collections use `aldeed:collection2` to enable schema validation on inserts.
-Both collections and methods use `simpl-schema` to validate paramaters.
+Both collections and methods use `simpl-schema` to validate parameters.

 #### Methods
 Methods use MDG's [mdg:validated-method](https://atmospherejs.com/mdg/validated-method).
 The benefits of validated methods over regular methods are listed here: [https://atmospherejs.com/mdg/validated-method#benefits-of-validatedmethod](https://atmospherejs.com/mdg/validated-method#benefits-of-validatedmethod)